top of page

 My research is two-fold:

-A large part of it involves combining data from paleontology (which tells us about which animals lived at a particular time, and where) with data from geochemistry ( which tells us about oceanic oxygen and temperature); and physiology (which tells us about how well animals can withstand changes in oceanic temperature and oxygen) to provide a mechanistic model that explains why marine ecosystems became so simple in their diversity, and so globally interconnected, after key intervals in deep time.
+• A large part of it involves combining data from paleontology (which tells us about which animals lived at a particular time, and where) with data from geochemistry ( which tells us about oceanic oxygen and temperature); and physiology (which tells us about how well animals can withstand changes in oceanic temperature and oxygen) to provide a mechanistic model to explain patterns of extinction and biogeographic change that we see after environmental perturbations.

 I drew this graphical abstract for a paper I coauthored to explain how we examine patterns in past extinction events (and the recovery of ecosystems afterwards) with processes related to organismal physiology and changes in oceanic temeperature and oxygen.
 Much of the work I do involves investigating potential links of biogeographic recovery patterns of benthic marine ecosystems to these physiological concepts.